-Are you looking for an extra cozy blanket to crochet?
-If so, The Granite Crochet Throw Blanket is among one of the top coziest blankets ever!
+Are you looking for a free, easy, and extra cozy blanket to crochet?
+If so, then the Granite Crochet throw blanket is a pattern that you’ll want to crochet!
+It is, in my opinion, one of the top coziest blankets designs that you can make.

 The Yarn That’s Perfect For This Crochet Throw!

 I used Bernat Blanket Yarn from Yarnspirations, which happens to be one of the softest yarns imaginable!
-If you’d like to see more patterns with this yarn check out my post about the blankets you can make with this cozy yarn.
+If you’d like to see more patterns with this yarn, take a look at my post about the blankets you can make with this cozy yarn.

-Once you work This type of yarn you will see that it is perfect for a blanket because it crochets up fast and is soft!
+Once you work with this type of yarn, you’ll see that it is perfect for a blanket because it crochets up so fast and is soft!
 Bulky yarn equals faster crochet projects.

-You need to try it this yarn.
-You won’t regret it.
-Promise!
-I found mine at my local craft store, and it was pretty inexpensive with a coupon or if you want you can check out Amazon too!
+You need to try this yarn.
+Seriously, you won’t regret it.
+I found mine at my local craft store, and it was pretty inexpensive with a coupon, or if you want you can check out Amazon too!

 This Blanket Uses Only One Crochet Stitch!